perryiv/latex_starter_kit/ReadMe.md

 ## Latex Starter Kit

-Boilerplate code for getting started with latex
+Boilerplate code for getting started with latex.

+It uses node and, specifically, grunt to automatically recompile when source files change.